 Three Saving Strategies

-When it comes to setting aside a portion of your paycheck to save, there are three different approaches that you can take.
+When it comes to budgeting a portion of your paycheque to save, there are three different approaches that you can take.
 Each approach has its own set of advantages and disadvantages.

-As your financial circumstances change over time, you can adjust how you save to accommodate what suits you the best.
+As your financial circumstances change over time, you can adjust how you save along the way to accommodate your own individual situation.

-a) Save A Fixed Amount Every Period (dollar-cost averaging)
+Strategy 1: Save A Fixed Amount Every Period

-For example, suppose you just turned 18 and wanted to max out your 2023 TFSA (Tax-Free Savings Account) contribution room of $6,500.
-You could invest $540/month into your TFSA.
-With a TFSA, any profits you make (such as from capital gains or dividends) are tax-free.
+For example, suppose you just turned 18 and wanted to max out your Tax-Free Savings Account (TFSA) contribution room of $7,000.
+You could decide to invest $580/month into your TFSA over 12 months.
+The great thing with a TFSA is that any investment profits you make (such as from capital gains or dividends) are tax-free.

-If you’re more serious about getting rich in Canada, you should consider creating a budget by allocating savings, necessities, and wants as a percentage of your after-tax income.
+If you’re more serious about getting rich in Canada, you should consider creating a budget that allocates savings as a percentage of your after-tax income.

-Pay yourself first: In this savings model, you should always first set aside a percentage of your paycheck to savings.
+To help remain diligent with your savings, you should always pay yourself first – before you spend on anything else, ensure you set aside a percentage of your paycheque to savings.
 Then, portion the rest to paying your bills and expenses, and treat yourself with the remainder.

 Here are some potential saving allocations you could use depending on your preferences.